pandas-dev/pandas/doc/source/ecosystem.rst

 `Featuretools <https://github.com/featuretools/featuretools/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Featuretools is a Python library for automated feature engineering built on top of pandas.
-It excels at transforming transactional and relational datasets into feature matrices for machine learning using reusable feature engineering "primitives".
-Users can contribute their own primitives in python and share them with the rest of the community.
+It excels at transforming temporal and relational datasets into feature matrices for machine learning using reusable feature engineering "primitives".
+Users can contribute their own primitives in Python and share them with the rest of the community.

 .. _ecosystem.visualization: